Quick Start Guide to Object-Oriented Programming in Smalltalk

 … this page is here to give answers.

-- Quick Start Introduction – Overview of the Quick-Start course
+- Quick Start Introduction – Overview of the Quick-Start Course Series

 - Object-Oriented Programming Primer – A quick introduction to Object-Oriented Programming

 - Smalltalk Language Primer – A brief introduction to the Smalltalk language, giving you the parts you need to start programming in Smalltalk

 - Installing and Running Smalltalk – Installing and starting the product

 - Running Smalltalk Expressions – Start the product and get familiar:

 - Send messages to objects

 - Build the Customer Class / Browser Introduction – Use the Smalltalk Browser to: